In the Heights at Southwark Playhouse

 Photos: Robert Workman

-In the Heights is on at the Southwark Playhouse until 7th June 2014, for further information or to book visit here.
+In the Heights is at Southwark Playhouse until 7th June 2014.
+For further information or to book visit the theatre’s website here.